andykirk/Bedrock/README.md

 D. Then cssmin will create minify the file and put into `/public/css/style.min.css` for production use.

-Note, Ideas and To Do List
+Notes, Ideas and To Do List
 --------------------------

 ### Ideas for index.html flags/patterns:
-(Some of these will just in/exclude H5BP stuff, others will use markup form elsewhere or my own research)
+(Some of these will just in/exclude H5BP stuff, others will use markup from elsewhere or my own research)

 * IE8
 * Universal IE